Hawker Centres Also Serve Politicans and Pop Stars, In Addition To Everyday Folk

 Apparently, eating at hawker centres now defines your socio-economic status.

-This absurd statement comes Facebook user Ahmad Matin posted a picture on Monday (12 Mar) that’s left a lot of people feeling displeased.
+This absurd statement comes Facebook user Ahmad Matin posted a picture earlier this year that left a lot of people displeased.

 Taken from a locally-published Social Studies guidebook, it says that, “eating at hawker centres”, among other things, defines a person’s socio-economic status.